Eggs as food: Color of eggshell

 Although eggshell color is a largely cosmetic issue, with no effect on egg quality or taste, it is a major issue in production due to regional and national preferences for specific colors, and the results of such preferences on demand.
-For example, in most regions of the United States, chicken eggs generally are white.
+For example, in most regions of the United States, chicken eggs are generally white.
 However, brown eggs are more common in some parts of the Northeastern United States, particularly New England, where a television jingle for years proclaimed "brown eggs are local eggs, and local eggs are fresh!".
 Local chicken breeds, including the Rhode Island Red, lay brown eggs.
 Brown eggs are preferred in China, Costa Rica, Ireland, France, and the United Kingdom.
 In Brazil and Poland, white chicken eggs are generally regarded as industrial, and brown or reddish ones are preferred.
 Small farms and smallholdings, particularly in economically advanced nations, may sell eggs of widely varying colors and sizes, with combinations of white, brown, speckled (red), green, and blue (as laid by certain breeds, including araucanas, heritage skyline, and cream leg bar) eggs in the same box or carton, while the supermarkets at the same time sell mostly eggs from the larger producers, of the color preferred in that nation or region.